 14. Sir James Johnstone of Johnstone, was knighted at by Queen Elizabeth at the coronation of Queen Anne of Denmark, and served as Warden of the West Marshes.
 He married Sarah.
 James was murdered by Lord Maxwell in 1608.

 15. James Johnston of Johnstone.
 He was named Earl of Hartfell.
 He married three times.
 His children were James, William, Thomas, Margaret, Mary, Janet, and John.

-16. John Johnston's children were James, John, William, Francis, Stephen, Elizabeth, and Eleanor.
-His sons, John, Stephen, and Francis emigrated to the United States at the end of the Revolutionary War, sometime around 1786.
+16. The Earl of Hartfell, James Johnston's children were James, John, William, Francis, Stephen, Elizabeth, and Eleanor.
+His sons, John, Stephen, and Francis emigrated to the United States at the end of the Revolutionary War, -sometime around 1786.

-17. James Johnston who remained In Ireland when his brothers emigrated, arriving later.
+17. Their brother, James Johnston, remained In Ireland when his brothers emigrated, arriving later.
 His sons James, William, and Robert emigrated circa 1816, at the request of their cousin, Colonel Johnston, a Federal Indian Agent located in Piqua, Ohio.